wp-plugins/contact-form-manager/readme.txt

 = Feedback =

-We would like to receive your feedback and suggestions.
+We would like to receive your feedback and suggestions about Contact Form Manager.
 You may submit them at our [support desk](http://xyzscripts.com/members/support/ "XYZScripts Support").